JianLoong/blog/content/uml/introduction.md

 #### Introduction

-This article is written based on my teaching experiencing in Monash University Australia for the unit Software Engineering.
+This article is written based on my teaching experiencing in Monash University Australia (Faculty of Information Technology) for the unit Software Engineering.

 Often times, one of the most **misunderstood** diagram in UML is the **state machine**.
 These are also called state charts at times, as we often use terms interchangeably.
 The semantical difference between two of these diagrams are miniscule at best.